MikeDominic92/ZeroTrust-IAM-Analyzer/claudedocs/analysis/07-gap-analysis.md

 **Estimated Effort**: 2-3 weeks (80-120 hours) per cloud provider

 **Acceptance Criteria**:
-- Authenticate with Azure AD using service principal
+- Authenticate with Google Workspace using service principal
 - Retrieve all IAM users, roles, permissions from tenant
 - Authenticate with GCP using service account
 - Retrieve all IAM bindings and organization policies